 Here on Futurederm we have previously reviewed several fantastic & useful nutricosmetics, like Viviscal for hair growth.
 However, there exist many other nutricosmetics whose sole purpose is to deliver beauty benefits to the skin.

 One such product is the Perricone MD Skin Clear nutricosmetics, which claim to help clear up acneic skin and control future breakouts.
 These pills are part of Dr. Perricone’s three-tiered philosophy of healthy aging.
 According to Perricone’s website, the nutricosmetics are designed to work with diet and topicals to deliver optimal and visible results.

 And while I could not find any studies on the Perricone supplements specifically, many independent studies exist on the positive impact of several of the nutrients these supplements offer, like DMAE, omega-3, and zinc.
-I also ran across many anecdotal articles (i.e., Dr. Murad and Borba) that suggested a combination of topical products + oral supplements were most effective and provided the quickest results.
+I also ran across many anecdotal articles (i.e., Dr. Murad) that suggested a combination of topical products + oral supplements were most effective and provided the quickest results.